-Curriculum Development Chapter One

-American Indians of the Western Range: Columbia Plateau and Great Basin

-The American Indians of the western range are tribes who reside in the area bordered on the west by the Sierra and Cascade mountains and on the east by the Rocky Mountains.
-This chapter introduces the curriculum, describing and honoring the early cultures of American Indian people who have lived in this region for generations.
-It outlines the educational purpose and value of the curriculum, identifies its target audience and identifies overall learning objectives.
-It also describes the four-state area targeted in the curriculum, Idaho, Nevada, Oregon and

-Washington and highlights selected American Indian reservations located within the four-state area.
+Funded by Western Sustainable Agriculture, Research and Education (WSARE) Curriculum Development Chapter One American Indians of the Western Range: Columbia Plateau and Great Basin The American Indians of the western range refers to those tribes who reside in the western U.S., bordered on the west by the Sierra and Cascade Mountains and on the east by the Rocky Mountains.
+This chapter introduces the curriculum by starting from the beginning, describing and honoring the early cultures of American Indian people who have lived in this region for generations.
+This chapter outlines the educational purpose and value of the curriculum, identifies its target audience and identifies overall learning objectives.
+It also describes the four-state area targeted in the curriculum, Idaho, Nevada, Oregon, and Washington, and highlights selected American Indian reservations located within the four-state area.